Panama Activities

 Aerial Tram

-This cruise offers a unique perspective of wildlife, a journey of 600 meters aboard a gondola that rises above the rainforest to appreciating view points otherwise unachievable on the ground.
-At a height almost touching the treetops you will have the possibility to see a wide variety of birds that nest there, sloths, and several species of monkeys.
+The aerial tram offers a unique perspective of wildlife in Gamboa.
+It includes a 600-meter-long, 130-meter-hogh ride aboard a gondola that soars above the rainforest, enabling views that would otherwise be unseeable at lower-levels.
+At a height close enough to touch the treetops, you will have the chance to see a wide variety of nesting birds, sloths, and several species of monkeys.

 Duration: 90 minutes

-What to bring: Comfortable cloth and shoes, insect repellent, water and camera.
+What to bring: Comfortable clothes and shoes, insect repellent, water and camera.

 Tree Trek

 Glide over the treetops of the tropical forest; admire the most incredible collection of natural landscapes that border the Panama Canal and the Soberanía National Park.
 Enjoy a different view of the Panama Canal and the Chagres River 1.4 kilometers from the extension divided into 10 cables.
-Appreciate the rich biodiversity of Panama among the treetops, being possible to appreciate with a little luck, monkeys, ñeques, birds like the Toucan Picoiris.
+Appreciate the rich biodiversity of Panama among the treetops, being possible to experience with a little luck: monkeys, ñeques and birds like the Toucan Picoiris.

 Canopy Zipline of 12 stations.